Cairns Travel Guide + 7 Day Travel Itinerary

 Cairns has lots of options when it comes to where to stay.
 There are hostels for the budget-minded backpacker, cheap motels, Airbnb, Hotels, and Luxury resorts.
 Your location will be vital, and somewhere central to public transport is a must, if you don’t have your own car.
 I have a few options below to help you choose:

-A Recommended 7-day Cairns Travel Itinerary
+7-day Cairns Travel Itinerary

 We have a suggested 7-day Cairns itinerary below to help plan your vacation.
 This will give you some of the best things to do in Cairns while also giving you some relaxing time and rest in between.
 Consequently, you can adjust according to your budget, available days, and your interests.